speca-google/adk_vais_agent/README.md

 * Existing Data Stores created in Vertex AI Search (e.g., Website search, Unstructured data).
 * Appropriate IAM permissions to access the Data Stores (e.g., `Discovery Engine Viewer` or `Discovery Engine Editor`).

+## IAM Permissions & Service Account (Crucial)

+To ensure the agent functions correctly when deployed to **Vertex AI Agent Engine**, you must configure the correct permissions for the runtime Service Account.

+**The Rule:**
+The Service Account used by the Agent Engine runtime must have the **Discovery Engine User** role (`roles/discoveryengine.user`) on the Google Cloud Project(s) that host your Datastores.

+**Steps:**
+1. Identify the Service Account that will run the agent (default or custom).
+2. Navigate to the **IAM & Admin** console of the project where your **Datastores** are located.
+3. Click **Grant Access**.
+4. Enter the Agent Engine Service Account email.
+5. Select the role: **Discovery Engine User** (or `Discovery Engine Viewer`).
+6. Save.

+*Note: If your Agent and Datastores are in the same project, just ensure the Service Account has this role on the project.*

 ## Installation and Execution Guide

 Follow the steps below to set up and run the project.